Pituitary MRI (an approach)

 The pituitary gland’s anterior and posterior parts are distinct on MRI.
 The anterior part is isointense on both T1 and T2 weighted images.
-The posterior pituitary has intrinsic high T1 signal, and is of hypointense signal on T2 weighted images 1.
-During the dynamic contrast enhanced sequence, contrast can be seen to wash into the gland from the infundibulum and gradually spread to the more peripheral parts of the gland.
+The posterior pituitary has intrinsic high T1 signal and is of a hypointense signal on T2 weighted images 1.
+During the dynamic contrast-enhanced sequence, contrast can be seen to wash into the gland from the infundibulum and gradually spread to a more peripheral parts of the gland.

 The pituitary gland volume changes depending on hormonal status and what would be a normal gland in one demographic would be grossly abnormal in another.

-Generally speaking, young adults have larger glands than older individuals, and hormonally active individuals (puberty / pregnancy) have the largest glands.
-These plump glands completely fill the pituitary fossa, and have a convex upper border, whereas older individuals will have a largely empty pituitary fossa, with a deflated and thinned gland lying in the floor of the sella.
+Generally speaking, young adults have larger glands than older individuals, and hormonally active individuals (puberty/pregnancy) have the largest glands.
+These plump glands completely fill the pituitary fossa, and have a convex upper border, whereas older individuals will have a mostly empty pituitary fossa, with a deflated and thinned gland lying on the floor of the sella.

 Although one should always be wary of measurements, they can serve to quantify what may otherwise seem overly subjective impressions.
 These are reasonable maximal figures for the height of the gland 1: